 I lay there for a good hour after he left, then got up and had a shower.
 I stayed under it for about half an hour, then started to prepare myself for everybody else in the house who was going to come home.
 I didn't feel angry.
-I felt some something wrong with me.
+I felt some sort of pity toward him.
+I wondered why it happened to me.
+There must be something wrong with me.